 • • •

-I tried my best to be as detailed as I could and I dearly hope that this helps you learn how to start a travel blog successfully.
+I tried my best to be as detailed as I could in this and I dearly hope that this helps you learn how to start a travel blog successfully.
 Good luck!

 P.S.
-Please feel free to message me if you have any questions.
+Please feel free to message me if you have any questions about how to start a travel blog.
 I would love to help you out!